(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on May 19, 2022.

-Typically, the first symptom of cancer that develops in the esophagus is difficulty swallowing, which may feel as if food is stuck in the throat and may lead to choking.
+Difficulty swallowing is typically the first symptom of cancer that develops in the esophagus.
+Patients may feel as if food is stuck in the throat or chest, which may lead to choking.
 Although this symptom is often mild to start, as the tumor grows, it generally worsens and may eventually lead to an inability to swallow liquid.

-Trouble swallowing, or dysphagia, that generally worsens over time: Some patients with difficulty swallowing alter their food intake to prevent feelings of discomfort.
-When swallowing is painful, you might eat less, take smaller bites or switch to liquid foods.
+Some patients with difficulty swallowing alter their food intake to prevent feelings of discomfort.
+When swallowing is painful, patients may eat less, take smaller bites or switch to liquid foods.
 Cancer may also cause metabolic changes or decreased appetite.

-Indigestion and heartburn: Heartburn is another way you may describe chest pain.
+Heartburn is another way patients may describe chest pain.
 A tumor in the esophagus may cause discomfort in the upper abdomen.

-Hoarseness: An esophageal tumor may squeeze up against the vocal cords, causing changes in your voice.
+An esophageal tumor may squeeze up against the vocal cords, causing changes in the patient's voice.
 In some cases, the vocal cord nerves stop working completely, a result of a condition called laryngeal nerve palsy.

 Esophageal cancer may spread to nearby tissue or even distant parts of the body (metastasis).
 If cancer metastasizes into areas such as the bones, lungs or liver, different symptoms may develop.